Is Coral A Mineral?

 Not all coral mineral products are not the same.

 Many mineral products on the market today are not all-natural, and they do not come from nature.
 They come from a laboratory instead.
-Coral LLC’s products and supplements are made from pure coral minerals found in above-sea coral.
+Coral LLC’s products and supplements are made from pure coral minerals found in above-sea coral that provide more benefits of coral calcium compared to under the sea coral.
 This is an all-natural source and does not harm the delicate marine ecosystem.
 That is why our label always reads “EcoSafe™.”